Publish the inspection layer

 - Save the project, then exit and restart ArcGIS Pro, and open the project.

-- On the Map tab, in the Selection group, click Attributes.
+- On the ribbon, click the Map tab.
+In the Selection group, click Attributes.

 The Attributes pane opens.

 - In the Attributes pane, click Select one or more features and click the center of any hydrant on the map to view its attributes.